Action #1291

 h=1e-5 behaves definitely better, the gradient decreases while oscillating around the minimum.

-#32 Updated by Knödlseder Jürgen almost 10 years ago
+#32 Updated by Knödlseder Jürgen over 10 years ago

 We still need to improve the disk model convergence (see #1299).

-#33 Updated by Knödlseder Jürgen over 9 years ago
+#33 Updated by Knödlseder Jürgen about 10 years ago

 I made some progress on implementing the elliptical model computations (see #1304) and I now implemented the same logic for the stacked analysis of radial and elliptical models.
 The main changed for stacked analysis was that I switched from a Psf-based system to a model-based system, as this allows the proper computation of the omega integration range for an elliptical model (and hence allows to implement an analogue code to the one used for unbinned and binned analysis).